wittawatj/cadgan/README.md

 (e.g., model files) via Google Drive.

-* Need `cmdprod` package to reproduct the experimental results.
+* Need `cmdprod` package to reproduce the experimental results.

+* Automatic dependency resolution only works with a new version of pip.
+    First upgrade you pip with `pip install --upgrade pip`.